mahmoud-hassan1/News-App/README.md

 used Block state mangment

 ## Futures
-Search bar \n
+* Search bar
-6 categories of news
+* 6 categories of news
-link to go to the real article website
+* link to go to the real article website